uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   (inlined as a sample field):
   - age (*not* date of birth)
   - gender
-- Can only VIEW their own personal info (their accounts are made for them).
+- FUTURE WORK: Can only VIEW their own personal info (their accounts are made for them).
+- Can view details of a study.
+- Can view the list of all studies.
 - Can view the list of researchers.
 - Can view the list of admins.